AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-html5.md

 -   Retain temporary files
 -   File Properties

-For details, refer to [HTML5 configuration](#id231KJA00REJ).
+For details, refer to [HTML5 configuration](#html5-configuration).

+## From the map dashboard

+Perform the following steps to create the HTML5 preset from the map dashboard:

+1. Open a DITA map file in the Assets UI.
+1. Select the **Output Presets** tab, and then select the **HTML5** option.
+1. In the Map dashboard, select **Edit** on the top to update available configurations, and then select **Save**.
 **From the map dashboard**

-To open output presets for PDF, click on a DITA map file from the Assets UI, then click on Output Presets, and then click on the HTML5 option.
-In the Map dashboard, click **Edit** on the top to update the various configurations, and then click **Save**.

-**HTML5 configuration**
+## HTML5 configuration

 The following options are available for the HTML5 output: